 Everything tastes better in miniature form!
 And meatloaf is no exception.
-These cute little meatloaf muffins are irresistible to kids – big and small.
+These cute little meatloaf cupcakes are irresistible to kids – big and small.
 And they bake in 20 minutes compared to about 1 hour for traditional meat loafs.
 I piped the mashed potato on for the photo but ordinarily I just pile it on then fluff it up with a fork – much faster!

 “One of the reasons I like these is that they cook in around 20 minutes, compared to a full size meatloaf which usually takes around 1 hour.”